bvilajol/vrnetlab/lab/01_napalm_cisco/README.md

 ## 0. Build the image

+Download csr1000v-universalk9.17.03.05-serial.qcow2 or any other tested version Follow the instructions on [vrnetlab](https://github.com/vrnetlab/vrnetlab/blob/master/csr/README.md)

 ## 1. Setup the Lab

 The 4th pod that is executed is the one responsible for the wire connections between the virtual routers (a KVM instance within a running pod)